Quantcast

 Is the IRA political or partisan?

 No. Although the law was passed without any Republican votes in 2022, “almost two-thirds of the projects announced since it became law are going to Republican-held congressional districts” according to one analysis.
 In fact, according to the US Department of Agriculture, the IRA provides $3.1 billion in relief for borrowers whose agricultural operations are at financial risk and clean energy projects in rural communities recently received $11 billion in funding from the administration and USDA.
+Additionally, the climate protection regulations offered by the IRA help strengthen the EPA, which is overwhelmingly supported by both Republican and Democrat voters.

 STAY IN TOUCH!